junxit/us-congress-bills-115/metadata.md

 - 2017-06-21 — The Speaker designated the Honorable Steve Womack to act as Chairman of the Committee.
 - 2017-06-21 — The previous question was ordered pursuant to the rule.
 - 2017-06-21 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of the Carbajal Part A Amendment No. 1 which was debated earlier and on which further proceedings had been postponed.
+- 2017-06-22 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.